bookluvr416/dnd-app/README.md

 ## Various TODOS
 - show logged in person's username in right corner of nav bar
 - pagination for the characters list and subsequent retrieval. offset-based?
-- fix issue on mobile where numeric fields that allow negatives can't have a negative entered because the mobile number pad doesn't have a "-" symbol
+- fix issue on mobile where numeric fields that allow negatives can't have a negative entered because the mobile number pad doesn't have a "-" symbol (possibly fixed, tbd after deployment)

 ## Technologies